alto777/LFSR/README.md

 LFSR linear feedback shift register synth sequencer

-For VCV Rack V 0.5.0 I think.
+For VCV Rack V 0.6.0

-Sorry, speaking too soon: just in case you haven't noticed I didn't learn enough to start messing with git.
-I'll try to make this usable.

-This is my noob attempt at a linear feedback shift register sequencer.
+This is an 8 stage linear feedback shift register sequencer.

 See